zoejohnston/fabricsim/README.md

-# fabricsim
+# Yarn-level Cloth Simulator
-Yarn-level Cloth Simulator
+Working on porting the simulator to [Cinder](https://libcinder.org/)!